DmBand/task/README.md

 The bot collects information about new negative reviews every 120 minutes (the time can be changed in the bot settings).
 Data about the SKU number of products to be parsed is stored in a database (Redis).
 If you want to add or remove data for parsing, use the bot menu.

+### Make sure Redis is installed and running on your device before proceeding.

 ## Pre installation (for linux)
 ### 1. Create virtual local-environment
 ```bash